 Atrial Fibrillation or Arrhythmia is a common heart ailment around the globe which is posing as a major challenge for the world health care sector.

 It is a condition of irregular heart rhythm disorder which is caused due to many underlying conditions in the body.

-In Ireland, at least 3% of the Irish adults over 60 years of age is affected by Atrial Fibrillation.
-At least one stroke out of three cases is due to Atrial fibrillation condition imposing a major threat and challenge for the Irish health care system.
+In Ireland, at least 3% of the Irish adults over 60 years of age are affected by Atrial Fibrillation.
+At least one stroke out of three cases is due to an Atrial fibrillation condition imposing a major threat and challenge for the Irish health care system.

-For combating the issue of Atrial Fibrillation and it’s increasing the number of cases in Ireland.
-The National Clinical Programme for Stroke has launched an initiative of Stroke Prevention and Atrial Fibrillation in Ireland.
+For combating the issue of Atrial Fibrillation and its increasing the number of cases in Ireland.
+The National Clinical Programme for Stroke has launched an initiative for Stroke Prevention and Atrial Fibrillation in Ireland.
 It addresses the prevention, treatment and cure of Arrhythmia patients in Ireland.

 Every year there is a 4% increase in the rate of this condition in older adults of 65 above years age group in Ireland.